Which city is cheaper, Seattle or Columbia?

 Columbia usually gets less rain in October than Seattle.
 Columbia gets 3 inches (75 mm) of rain, while Seattle receives 3.3 inches (83 mm) of rain this time of the year.

 The winter attracts plenty of travelers to both Columbia and Seattle.
+Most visitors come to Columbia for the museums, the shopping scene, and the cuisine during these months.
 Furthermore, the winter months attract visitors to Seattle because of the museums, the shopping scene, the theater shows, and the cuisine.

 Columbia is a little warmer than Seattle in the winter.
-The temperature in Columbia is usually 45°F (7°C) in January, and Seattle stays around 42°F (5°C).
+The daily temperature in Columbia averages around 45°F (7°C) in January, and Seattle fluctuates around 42°F (5°C).

 Columbia usually receives more sunshine than Seattle during winter.
 Columbia gets 171 hours of sunny skies, while Seattle receives 67 hours of full sun in the winter.